jp2321/dl4cv_dev/slides/chapter2_02_coding.md

 ```
 <img src="vl1/burger_rgb.jpeg" alt="This image is in /static" width="30%">

 Note: With the cv2 cvtColor command, the image color can be changed; Here, the option BGR2RGB is used.
-The image is transformed moreover to an unsigned integer 8 format, which has the value range between 0 and 255.
+The image is also transformed to an unsigned integer 8 format, which has the value range between 0 and 255.

 ---